 When I realized that I really did need a proper workbench, I could not find any plans that were suitable for any number of reasons, so I decided to design my own woodworking workbench.
 You can download the free plans here.

-Folds flat for compact storage and easy transport.
+It's compact design when folded flat allows for compact storage and easy transport.